 Click here to see our Core PE Curriculum Plan for both KS3 & KS4.

 Examination courses are a key feature in the department.
 AQA GCSE PE is offered as a Key Stage 4 option and attracts a significant number of students.
 Students are taught in set groups and progress is tracked and monitored by the department to provide additional support and intervention.
 Students complete a range of both formal and informal assessments in class, as well as mock and real examinations.
+Students receive three theory lessons, one practical lesson and one application lesson.

 The specification contains the theory content of the course and also the necessary criteria for the practical side of the course.